ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Features

+- Uses "custom" file signature, making this as only valid software for decryption

 - Keyboard interrupt blocked (ctrl+z, ctrl+c)

 - Prevents *top software from executing (htop, btop, or any task managers)